MarcoPolo/marcopolo.github.io/content/code/2019-08-22-migrating-to-zola.md

 hard enough to sit down and write a post.
 I want every bit of the experience to be beautiful.

-But don't take my word for it! judge yourself: [Jekyll](https://github.com/MarcoPolo/marcopolo.github.io/tree/jekyll_archive) [Zola](https://github.com/MarcoPolo/marcopolo.github.io/tree/master)
+But don't take my word for it! judge yourself: [Jekyll](https://github.com/MarcoPolo/marcopolo.github.io/tree/jekyll_archive) vs. [Zola](https://github.com/MarcoPolo/marcopolo.github.io)